BRIDGE Privacy Notice

 How long will your personal information be kept by BRIDGE

-We will only keep the personal information we collect about you for as long as is necessary for the purposes set out in this privacy notice or as required to comply with any legal obligations to which we are subject.
+We will only keep the personal information we collect about you for as long as is necessary for the purposes set out in this privacy notice or as required to comply with our legal obligations.
 The retention periods we apply take account of:

 - limitation periods that apply in respect of taking legal action;